RexMortem/C_Course-The_Cequel/README.md

 ## Contact Us

-If there are any problems with the course or suggestions (especially with improving how digestible the content is), then please contact me on discord at **rexmortem60**.
+If there are any problems with the course or suggestions (especially with improving how digestible the content is), then please contact the society on **discord** (can be found on [their site](https://uwcs.co.uk/)), or contact me on **discord** at `RexMortem60`.

+## Acknowledgements

+Originally made by Edward Denton, as Academic Officer for UWCS.
+Thanks to Alia Meek (President) for proof-reading Session 1.